 Is collagen halal or haram?

-Collagen is neither automatically halal nor haram — it depends on the source and processing.
+Collagen is neither automatically halal nor haram.
+It depends on the source and processing.
 Porcine collagen is always haram.
-Bovine and marine collagen are halal only when sourced from permissible animals slaughtered according to Islamic rites and processed in certified halal facilities.
+Bovine collagen is halal only when sourced from cattle slaughtered according to Islamic rites and processed in a certified halal facility.
 Always look for independent third-party certification rather than a self-declared label.

 Is bovine collagen halal?